This website is best experienced when using screen resolution 2560x1080 - enjoy

 Not only will the client be contributing to their worthy share of the development of their new neighborhood, but they will have the comforting knowledge that what they have built was built on a sound basis for their very own family.
 These are legacy buildings, not' turn and burn' real estate projects.
 Their value is in the pleasure they bring to their owners over long periods; some remain in the families for many lifetimes.

-A Never-Ending Quest for Excellence in Geometry and Form
+Geometry and Form

 To achieve inner harmony and live productively, we humans require an architecture that supports us as much as it surrounds us.
 When this is achieved, our houses become our homes, our homes become our havens, and our workplaces become a place of freedom and creativity.
 It is the pursuit of this ideal that my design philosophy can be summed up as being.